 A list of titles of each person or organization to whom students and employees should report criminal offenses described in the law for the purpose of making timely warning reports and the annual statistical disclosure?
 This statement also must disclose the institution's policies or procedures for victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual security report.
-Current policies concerning the following: Security of and access to campus facilities, including campus residences?
-Security considerations used in the maintenance of campus facilities?
-Current policies concerning campus law enforcement, including the following: The law enforcement authority and jurisdiction of campus security personnel?
+Curre nt policies concerning the following: Security of and access to campus facilities, including campus residences?
+Security considerations used in the maintenance of campus facilities? nt policies concerning campus law enforcement, including the lowing: The law enforcement authority and jurisdiction of campus security personnel?
 The working relationship of campus security personnel with state and local law enforcement agencies, including whether the institution has agreements with such agencies, such as written memoranda of understanding, for the investigation of alleged criminal offenses?
 Policies that encourage accurate and prompt reporting of all crimes to the campus police and the appropriate law enforcement agencies?
-A description of procedures, if any, that encourage pastoral counselors and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics?
-A description of the type and frequency of programs designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others?
-A description of programs designed to inform students and employees about the prevention of crimes?
-A policy concerning the monitoring and recording, through local police agencies, of criminal activity in which students engaged at off-campus locations of student organizations officially recognized by the institution, including student organizations with off-campus housing facilities?
-A policy regarding the possession, use and sale of alcoholic beverages and enforcement of state underage drinking laws?
-A policy regarding the possession, use and sale of illegal drugs and enforcement of federal and state drug laws?
+A description of procedures, if any, that encourage pastoral counselors and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics? and enc cription of the type and frequency of programs designed to inform students I employees about campus security procedures and practices and to courage students and employees to be responsible for their own security and security of others? cription of programs designed to inform students and employees about the vention of crimes? of o stu icy concerning the monitoring and recording, through local police agencies, criminal activity in which students engaged at off-campus locations of dent organizations officially recognized by the institution, including student anizations with off-campus housing facilities? icy regarding the possession, use and sale of alcoholic beverages and forcement of state underage drinking laws? - icy regarding the possession, use and sale of illegal drugs and enforcement federal and state drug laws?